Charleston, West Virginia Carbon Monoxide Poisoning Lawyer

 Carbon monoxide poisoning is often hard to diagnose because the symptoms are similar to other illnesses.
 People who are sleeping or intoxicated can die before even experiencing the effects of carbon monoxide poisoning.
 All people and animals are at risk of carbon monoxide poisoning but unborn babies, infants, and persons with chronic heart disease, anemia, or respiratory problems are more susceptible.
 Every year some 400 deaths occur from carbon monoxide poisoning and 20,000 people visit emergency rooms from carbon monoxide poisoning yearly while 4,000 are hospitalized.
 If you or your family members have been affected by carbon monoxide and you suspect negligence, a West Virginia personal injury lawyer at Tiano O’Dell, PLLC can help you seek fair compensation.

 Call a Charleston Carbon Monoxide Poisoning Lawyer Today

 It is essential to preserve your rights if you were harmed in a carbon monoxide poisoning incident.
-The attorneys at Tiano O’Dell are recognized as West Virginia Super Lawyers and as Top 100 Trial Lawyers; they have earned these distinguished honors because of their superior client service and legal professionalism.
+The attorneys at Tiano O’Dell, PLLC are recognized as West Virginia Super Lawyers and as Top 100 Trial Lawyers; they have earned these distinguished honors because of their superior client service and legal professionalism.
 A personal injury lawsuit may seek compensation for medical expenses, lost income, pain and suffering and more.
 There are no fees involved unless we settle or win your case.
-To schedule your complimentary case evaluation, contact Tiano O’Dell at (304) 720-6700.
+To schedule your complimentary case evaluation, contact Tiano O’Dell, PLLC at (304) 720-6700.